 3a 66 97 40

 Q: What is the difference between BLAKE hash and MD5, SHA-256?
-A: The BLAKE series of hash functions are designed to provide higher performance and security.
-Compared to MD5 (which has been proven to be insecure) and SHA-256, BLAKE2 maintains the security level of SHA-3, and its hashing speed is comparable to MD5/SHA-1, or even faster, especially on multi-core processors.
-BLAKE natively supports keys (MAC function) and salts, making it more flexible and secure when building message authentication and anti-tampering mechanisms.
+A: The BLAKE series hash functions are designed to provide higher performance and security.
+Compared to MD5 (which has been proven insecure) and SHA-256, BLAKE2 maintains SHA-3 level security while its hashing speed can rival or even exceed MD5/SHA-1, especially on multi-core processors.
+BLAKE also natively supports keys (MAC functionality) and salts, making it more flexible and secure for building message authentication and tamper-proof mechanisms.

-Q: What are the limitations of the output bits?
+Q: Are there any limitations on output bits?
 A: The BLAKE2B algorithm supports a maximum of 512 bits of hash output, and the BLAKE2S algorithm supports a maximum of 256 bits of hash output.
 The "Output Bits" you choose cannot exceed the upper limit of the selected algorithm.
-The tool will automatically handle out-of-range inputs, usually truncating or reporting an error.
+The tool will automatically handle out-of-range inputs, usually by truncation or error reporting.

-Q: What are the roles of keys and salts?
-A: Key: mainly used to generate message authentication codes (MAC), to ensure that messages are not tampered with during transmission, and to verify the identity of the sender.
-Only the recipient with the same key can verify the integrity of the message.
-Salt: is a random extra data that is combined with the original input before hashing.
-Its role is to increase the randomness and uniqueness of the hash value, effectively resist rainbow table attacks and pre-computation attacks, even if two users have the same password, different hash values will be generated after salting.
+Q: What is the purpose of keys and salts?
+A: Key: Primarily used to generate Message Authentication Codes (MACs) to ensure that messages have not been tampered with during transmission and to verify the sender's identity.
+Only recipients with the same key can verify message integrity.
+Salt: A random piece of extra data that is combined with the original input before hashing.
+Its purpose is to increase the randomness and uniqueness of the hash value, effectively resisting rainbow table attacks and pre-computation attacks.
+Even if two users have the same password, adding salt will generate different hash values.

-Security of keys and salts: Keys and salts are key factors affecting hash security.
-Please ensure that your keys are complex enough and securely stored to avoid leakage.
+Security of Keys and Salts: Keys and salts are critical factors affecting hash security.
+Please ensure your key is complex enough and stored securely to prevent leakage.
 For salts, it is recommended to use randomly generated, sufficiently long values.

-Input data type and encoding: Be sure to select the correct "Input Type" and "Character Encoding" according to your original data.
-Incorrect settings will cause the hash result to be incorrect.
-For example, if your data is Hex encoded, but you select "Plaintext", the calculation result will be very different.
+Input Data Type and Encoding: Be sure to select the correct "Input Type" and "Character Encoding" based on your original data; incorrect settings will lead to incorrect hash results.
+For example, if your data is Hex encoded but you select "Plaintext", the calculation result will be vastly different.

-Balance between output bits and security: Choosing the appropriate output bits is important.
-The longer the number of bits, the lower the probability of hash collisions and the higher the security, but the calculation and storage costs will also increase accordingly.
-Choose a balance point according to your application scenario.
+Balance between Output Bits and Security: Choosing the appropriate number of output bits is important.
+The longer the bits, the lower the probability of a hash collision and the higher the security, but the computation and storage costs will also increase accordingly.
+Choose a balance point based on your application scenario.